colorlessenergy/colorlessenergy.github.io/_posts/2017-12-4-what-are-closures.md

 ```

 Another example could be the timer functions in JavaScript.
 You would think that the function would be garbaged collected
-after it was called but it gets closed on until there are no more closures.
+after it was called but it gets enclosed on until there are no more closures.
 So after the timer runs out and gets executed
-the function will be garbaged collected.
+the function the can be garbaged collected.
 See example below

 ```javascript